Join

 • See signs of the island’s fascinating past everywhere, from remnants of Iron Age settlements to places named after Viking invaders and the wreck of a World War II German plane.

-• Discover the work of the island’s highly skilled craftspeople – spinning, weaving and of course knitting Fair Isle jumpers.
+• Watch the island’s highly skilled craftspeople at work – spinning, weaving and of course knitting Fair Isle jumpers.

 • Walk the length of the 3-mile island – there’s a Stevenson lighthouse at each end.

 A small island to the south of Shetland, immortalised by the UK Shipping Forecast, Fair Isle has a romantic and captivating draw.
-People visit to experience the island’s remoteness and way of life, its seabirds, landscape, famous cultural heritage and rare occurrences of migratory birds.
+People visit to experience the island’s remoteness and way of life, its seabirds, landscape, famous cultural heritage and to experience first-hand rare occurrences of migratory birds.

-Fair Isle’s natural heritage is of exceptional significance, with very important seabird colonies and a reputation for a wide variety of rare bird species using the island as a migratory stopover each year.
-There are also important geological features and a rich marine environment.
+Fair Isle’s nature is of exceptional significance, with very important seabird colonies and a reputation for a wide variety of rare bird species occurring with unfailing regularity each year.
+There is also a rich marine environment, important geological features and notable examples of various habitats.

 Fair Isle’s cultural heritage is similarly impressive, with archaeological sites dating from 5,000 years ago to the present day, both on land and on the seabed.
 All of these features are set within a nationally important landscape.
 Fair Isle was acquired by the National Trust for Scotland from George Waterston, the renowned ornithologist, in 1954.